Want to create interactive content? It’s easy in Genially!

 • After sterilization, ONE TRAY provides for the safe transport and assure delivery for immediate use.

 • This process uses a sealed container with tamper evident security and load record documentation according to AAMI and AORN guidelines.
-The performance and intended use of the ONE TRAY Sealed Sterilization Containers should utilize the:

-• Device manufacturer's sterilization exposure parameters recommended practice guidelines, outline by the AAMI (Association for the Advancement of Medical Instrumentation) AORN (Association of periOperative Registered Nurses)
+• The performance and intended use of the ONE TRAY Sealed Sterilization Containers should utilize the device manufacturer's sterilization exposure parameters and recommended practice guidelines such as those by AAMI (Association for the Advancement of Medical Instrumentation) or AORN (Association of periOperative Registered Nurses).

-• IUSS is for emergent situation only and is not to be used as a substitute for insufficient instrument, inventory
+• IUSS is for emergent situation only and is not to be used as a substitute for insufficient instrument, inventory.

-• View chemical indicator for sterility prior to introducing to the sterile field
+• View chemical indicator for sterility prior to introducing to the sterile field.

-• Ensure ample cooling time before use of sterilized item to avoid burning the patient
+• Ensure ample cooling time before use of sterilized item to avoid burning the patient.

-• Per the sterilization practice processes SOP, IUSS for implantable devices is prohibited except in emergent situations
+• Per the sterilization practice processes SOP, IUSS for implantable devices is prohibited except in emergent situations.

 • Implants, except in a documented emergency situation when no other option is available.